pre-142-training/r4ds-courses/tabular-data.md

 ============================================================
 1. supply data frame (rows of observations, columns of variables)
-2. use `aes` to map from variables (columns in data frame) to aethetics (visual properties of the plot): x, y, color, size, shape, and others.
+2. use `aes` to map from variables (columns in data frame) to aesthetics (visual properties of the plot): x, y, color, size, shape, and others.
 3. choose a `geom`.
 This determines the type of the plot: point (a scatterplot), line (line graph or line chart), bar (barplot), and